ajs-voices/clandestine-providence-ascendant-1/manuscript/012-pumpkin-pie.md

 Dorian was still standing and I looked down at my plate.
 "More means more.
 Not just sex.
 Not a romp in the sheets.
 I want other things than I did when I was home last.
 Or here ever.
 But my past is full of shit like this Dorian.
 If that fact makes you uncomfortable, it's probably best it doesn't go father then this."

 Dorian turned and walked away.
-I watched him but he didn't go to the door he want into the kitchen and I could here him and Bonnie talking and Alfredo chiming in every so often but I couldn't make out what they were saying.
+I watched him but he didn't go to the door he want into the kitchen and I could hear him and Bonnie talking and Alfredo chiming in every so often but I couldn't make out what they were saying.

 I fought the urge to curl up in a ball like I used to do when I was a little boy and be the frightened kid who used to come here and wait for his friend to show up.
 I had wanted everything.
 He didn't tell me to say that.
 I wanted to be loved.
-I know that know.
+I know that now.
 And I know it was abuse and I was a victim.
 I know that now.
 But Dorian didn't give me a chance to explain myself.

 When Dorian returned my plate was clean and my glass was empty.
 He sat down, he looked calmer and he started eating.
 I leaned against the wall and put my feet on the bench and tried not to pull my knees to my chest.
 I wanted to.
 It was comforting.